• Skip to primary navigation

 If you’ve read my other posts, I recommend tying every epic and initiative to an anticipated outcome.
 That mindset also applies to metrics.
 Don’t just look at the number.
 Ask what value it represents.

-If you improve something downstream of the bottleneck, you’re not improving flow.
+Also, it’s critical that teams use metrics to identify their bottlenecks.
+That’s the key.
+Real flow improvement comes from fixing the most significant constraint.
+If you’re improving something upstream or downstream of the bottleneck, you’re not improving flow.
 You’re just making things look better in one part of the system.
 It’s localized and often a wasted effort.

 Why: If the goal is better business outcomes, you must connect what the team does with how it moves the needle.
 Metrics are just the starting point for that conversation.